Ultimate School Holidays Activities List

 School Holiday Specific Events

-The following activities are available during 2016’s school holidays.
+The following activities are available during the 2018 school holidays.
 There are plenty of holiday events going on in the Byron Bay shire, so check out this calendar for a wide range of ideas.
 We picked out several activities to highlight that would appeal to a wide range of ages.

-This cute film and event space is offering several events for families during the school holidays this year.
+The Farm Byron Bay is offering lots of fun workshops for kids during the school holidays this year.

 Kidz Klub Australia

-The Lennox Head School Holiday Program runs Wednesday, Thursday and Friday from 9:30 am to 4 pm.
-The cost is $20 for a half day and $40 for a full day.
+The Lennox Head School Holiday Program runs Monday through Friday from 9 am to 5 pm.
+The cost is $25 for a half day and $50 for a full day.
 Kids will be taking part in such activities as arts and crafts, drama and games.
 The school holiday program is held at the Lennox Head Community Centre and is run by teachers.

 Other Entertaining Ideas for your Holiday